pytorch-tpu/llama/README.md

 ### XLA GPU

 `example_xla.py` can also be ran on GPUs with XLA:GPU.
+To do that, you need different wheels than the above such that you have XLA:GPU support.
+Please refer to [pytorch/xla](https://github.com/pytorch/xla#wheel) repo to download a suitable GPU nightly wheel for your environment.
+We use the one on 20230422.

+After that, you can run the following the command:
 ```
 PJRT_DEVICE=GPU GPU_NUM_DEVICES=4 python3 example_xla.py --tokenizer_path $TOKENIZER_PATH --max_seq_len 256 --max_batch_size 1 --temperature 0.8 --dim 4096 --n_heads 32 --n_layers 32 --mp True
 ```